 Descriptor Specification

-W The width of the field
+w The width of the field.

-m The least number of digits in the field
+т The least number of digits in the field.

-d The number of fractional digits in the field
+d The number of fractional digits in the field.

-e The number of digits in the exponent
+е The number of digits in the exponent.
+Must be a positive number.

 The w, m, d, and e descriptors must not have a kind value specified for them.